biniamen/final_stock_market_simulation/README.md

 EMAIL_PORT=587
 EMAIL_USE_TLS=True
 DEFAULT_FROM_EMAIL=Ethiopian Stock Market <your_verified_email@example.com>
-Adjust the values to match your own environment and secrets.
+Adjust the values to match your environment and secrets.

 Important Settings Snippet
-Below is a snippet of key settings from the Django settings.py for reference:
+Below is an example snippet from the Django settings.py:

+python

 import os
 from pathlib import Path